TEXT: Calculus by James Stewart, 8th edition

 Class Attendance Restricted to Registered Students: Only students whose names appear on the official course roster are permitted to attend class meetings.
 Students who are not registered are not permitted to attend or participate in course activities, do not have access to Blackboard, cannot submit course assignments, and will not receive a grade for this course.
 It is the students' responsibility to ensure that they are properly registered by the published registration deadline.
 Requests to add courses after the deadline will not be considered.

 In this course we will try to do many examples and problems.

 Example problems will be worked out in every class.
 You will be expected

 to work on them during class and do other recommended problems at home,

 There are also practice assignments on webassign.
+If you can't access webassign then you can do the problems from the book.
 It is highly recommended that you form a study group and meet with students in your study group atleast once a week.

 Writing only answers in test, will fetch only small amount of credit.
 Please always explain your work and present solutions step by step.
 This will also help you to get partial credit even if answer is wrong.

 Attendance will be graded based on how many polls you answer.
 Participation will be graded based on how many poll questions you get right.

 Quizzes: Each week, sign up for a 20 minute time slot and talk to me by phone, using facetime or google duo, on the number given on blackboard/email.
 The quiz will be conducted interview style.
 You will need to be looking at the camera the whole time.
 If you know the answer to the randomly chosen homework question you will get 15 out of the 30 points.
 If you answer any one follow-up question correctly you will get the remaining 15 points.